Trans-Neptunian spectral types

+Near-infrared spectra of the four most common spectral types of trans-Neptunian objects (TNOs) in the Solar System.

-A trans-Neptunian spectral type (or Kuiper Belt spectral type) is assigned to trans-Neptunian objects and, by extension, to other icy small bodies in the Solar System, based on their reflectance spectrum and, in some cases, albedo.
+A trans-Neptunian spectral type (or Kuiper belt spectral type) is assigned to trans-Neptunian objects (TNOs) and other icy small bodies in the Solar System based on their reflectance spectrum (and in some cases, albedo).
 Spectral types are useful as they provide a first-order description of the surface composition of these distant objects.

 History

 In 2025, the James Webb Space Telescope (JWST) enabled, for the first time, a compositional classification of TNOs using infrared (IR) spectroscopy.
 This was possible thanks to the unprecedented sensitivity of Webb in the 2–5 μm range, where ices and complex hydrocarbons exhibit diagnostic absorption bands.
 By applying three independent clustering techniques to a large sample of TNOs, the DiSCo (Discovering the Surface Composition of TNOs) program identified three distinct groups with different spectral features.

 These compositional classes reflect primarily the primordial makeup of the planetesimal disk where TNOs formed, rather than evolutionary processes, although irradiation and volatile loss have left secondary imprints.
-Thus, this spectral classification provides a direct link between the current Kuiper Belt and the initial conditions of the Solar System.
+Thus, this spectral classification provides a direct link between the current Kuiper belt and the initial conditions of the Solar System.

-DiSCo-Webb Compositional types
+DiSCo-Webb compositional types

-The Discovering the Surface Composition of TNOs (DiSCo) program observed 54 TNOs and 5 Centaurs with the NIRSpec/Prism mode on JWST.
-These spectra cover the 0.7–5.3 μm wavelength range with a spectral resolution of 30- 300.
-This large program applied three independent clustering methods—k-means, hierarchical clustering, and Gaussian mixture modeling—and all consistently identified the same three compositional classes.
+The Discovering the Surface Composition of TNOs (DiSCo) program observed 54 TNOs and 5 centaurs with the NIRSpec/Prism mode on JWST.
+These spectra cover the 0.7–5.3 μm wavelength range with a spectral resolution of 30–300.
+This large program applied three independent clustering methods—k-means, hierarchical clustering, and Gaussian mixture modeling–and all consistently identified the same three compositional classes.

 Although spectral differences are present across the full wavelength range, the classification was named according to the distinctive shape of the 3 μm region, which is the most diagnostic for a non-expert observer.